Route Function

 export default async () => { /* ... */ }

-An async Route Function would slow down our entire app: as we have seen in Lightweight & fast, every time the user navigates to a new page all Route Functions are called.
-This means that a slow Route Function would slow down all our pages.
+An asynchronous Route Function would slow down your entire app: as explained in Lightweight & fast, every time the user navigates to a new page all Route Functions are called.
+This means that a slow Route Function slows down all pages.

 Cannot provide pageContext